 Pending operator actions: migration approval, cold-email batch review, push-to-production sign-off once Vercel quota resets at approximately 05:30 IST tomorrow.

-Free tier caps at 100 deploys per day.
+Preview caps at 100 deploys per day.
 Hit it mid-afternoon with roughly 30 commits still queued.
 Those queue for the next reset window.

-I will outgrow the free tier when paying customers fund the upgrade.
-Until then, high-intensity sprint days will hit the cap — that's an honest constraint, and batching commits better is the mitigation.
+High-intensity sprint days will hit the cap — that's an honest constraint, and batching commits better is the mitigation.

 If you run a website and want a chatbot that answers from your docs — not a shared inbox, not per-resolution billing, not an agentic action-taker — paste your URL at saavos.com/#hero and the bot is running in under five minutes.